East Asian Gothic typeface

 A passage from the Thousand Character Classic in sans-serif typeface.
 The rightmost line is the original Chinese.
 The middle and the left lines are transliterations in Japanese kana and Korean Hangul, respectively.

-In East Asian writing systems, gothic typefaces (黑體 (黑体, hēitǐ, haak1 tai2); ゴシック体; 돋움, 고딕체 godik-che) are a type style characterized by strokes of even thickness and lack of decorations, akin to sans serif styles in Western typography.
-It is the second most commonly used style in East Asian typography, after Ming.
+In East Asian typography, gothic typefaces or "black script" (黑體 (黑体, hēitǐ, haak1 tai2); ゴシック体; 돋움, 고딕체 godik-che) are a style of typeface/font characterized by even thickness of strokes and lack of serif decorations, akin to sans serif styles in Western (Latin and Cyrillic) typography.
+The most prominent example of East Asian gothic typefaces is the one used for printing the Chinese family of scripts, which include Chinese characters and their borrowed relatives such as kanji, hanja and the radical-derived katakana.
+It is one of the four most commonly seen typeface styles used in modern written Chinese (along with the Song, Fangsong and regular typefaces) and is the standard Guobiao typeface used on road signs in China.

 History

 Starting in the 1960s, the People's Republic of China's Shanghai Printing Technology and Research Institute developed new typefaces for Simplified Chinese, including gothic typefaces.
 The communist government favored gothic typefaces because they were plain and "represented a break with the past."

 Characteristics

 Similar to Ming and Song typefaces, sans-serif typefaces were designed for printing, but they were also designed for legibility.
 They are commonly used in headlines, signs, and video applications.